Particular/docs.particular.net/nservicebus/wcf/index.md

 To allow clients to perform queries, it is best not to use NServiceBus.
 Messaging is designed for non-blocking operations and queries are operations for which the user usually must wait.

-When performing operations that aren't as straightforward as a simple query to return a value, for example a long calculation, consider invoking the operation locally where possible by referencing the DLL on the client.
+When performing operations that aren't as straightforward as a simple query to return a value, for example, a long calculation, consider invoking the operation locally where possible by referencing the DLL on the client.

 ## Calling Web/WCF services